Slideshow image 1

 Mathematics of Bangles

 Salt prints tracking the collapse of equality promised to girls before arranged marriage.
-Six images, symmetry breaks.
+Symmetry breaks across the series.

 Why This Work